papoita/software_testing_study/resources/jest_info.md

 # Jest
 Unit testing framework

+dependency of react scripts in package.json
-Ships with expectations from setup such as toBe, toMatch.
+Ships when `npx-create-react-app` with expectations from setup such as toBe, toMatch.
 Creators are the same: fb

 https://jestjs.io/docs/expect

+Useful for testing REACT

+- test() is replaceable with it()
+- expect

 ## Setup
 * CLI